micmejia/bible-dump/AMPC/1 Corinthians/1 Cor 6.md

 Food [is intended] for the stomach and the stomach for food, but God will finally end [the functions of] both _and_ bring them to nothing.
-The body is not intended for sexual immorality, but [is intended] for the Lord, and the Lord [is intended] for the body [[^a]to save, sanctify, and raise it again].
+The body is not intended for sexual immorality, but [is intended] for the Lord, and the Lord [is intended] for the body [to save, sanctify, and raise it again].